Connecticut : Safety by City

 Downtown Milford has a variety of restaurants with all kinds of cuisine, from fancy to flip-flops, it would take a month to eat your way through this foodie community.

-This is where you can also find some unique boutiques for shipping.
+This is where you can also find some unique boutiques for shopping.

 To get more name-brand shops and restaurants, head down Boston Post Road near the Connecticut Post Mall.